Thailand Retirement Visa 2026 (Bangkok & Chiang Mai) — Rules & Support

 • Re-entry permit required before any departure from Thailand

-Note: Requirements can vary in practice between immigration offices in Bangkok and Chiang Mai.
+Note: Requirements can vary in practice between immigration offices in Bangkok and Chiang Mai, and enforcement has become noticeably more consistent through 2026.
 Always confirm your specific situation before filing.
-We work directly with the office your application goes through and ensure you are prepared correctly.
+We are familiar with local office procedures and help you prepare the documents currently expected for your application.

 Common Mistakes That Derail Retirement Visa Applications